Bob Cavallo: Music management

-Cavallo’s career began as a nightclub owner and event producer before becoming a music manager.
+Cavallo's career began as a nightclub owner and event producer before becoming a music manager.
 While attending Georgetown University, Cavallo promoted several ventures, including the first Intercollegiate Jazz Festival at Georgetown University in 1960.
 Cavallo also booked musicians Dave Brubeck and Dizzy Gillespie.
-In 1961, Cavallo and business partner Frank Weis invested in The Shadows, which became a successful night club featuring folk singing entertainment in Washington D.C.
-Cavallo was an entertainment manager for 35 years managing acts such as The Mugwumps, The Lovin' Spoonful, Weather Report, Little Feat, Prince, and Earth Wind & Fire.
+In 1961, Cavallo and business partner Frank Weis invested in the Shadows, which became a successful night club featuring folk singing entertainment in Washington D.C.
+Cavallo was an entertainment manager for 35 years managing acts such as the Mugwumps, the Lovin' Spoonful, Weather Report, Little Feat, Prince, and Earth Wind & Fire.

-Cavallo founded Third Rail, a management firm which had a client list that included Green Day, Seal, the Goo Goo Dolls, Weezer, Kara’s Flowers, Savage Garden and Alanis Morissette.
+Cavallo founded Third Rail, a management firm which had a client list that included Green Day, Seal, the Goo Goo Dolls, Weezer, Kara's Flowers, Savage Garden and Alanis Morissette.
 Third Rail earned more than 10 gold and platinum albums and several Grammy Awards.

 Film producer

 Cavallo produced the films Purple Rain in 1983 and later Under the Cherry Moon in 1985 both starring Prince.
 Cavallo along with business partner Charles Roven produced the films City of Angels, 12 Monkeys and Fallen.
-Cavallo and Danny Bramson produced the music soundtrack for City of Angels featuring the hits Iris by Johnny Rzeznik of the Goo Goo Dolls and Uninvited by Alanis Morissette.
+Cavallo and Danny Bramson produced the music soundtrack for City of Angels featuring the hits "Iris" by the Goo Goo Dolls and "Uninvited" by Alanis Morissette.